js2coffee/js2coffee/Readme.md

 ## How?

- - Still to be written in coffee-script.
+ - Written in coffee-script.
 Just because.
- - Browserify builds should be invoked via `npm prepublish`.
+ - Browserify builds are invoked via `npm prepublish`.
- - Tests are still plain files (`spec/*` with `input.js`+`output.coffee`) but invoked with a Mocha test runner.
-This allows us to reuse the same specs as js2coffee almost as-is.
+ - Tests are still plain files (text files in `specs/*`) but invoked with a Mocha test runner.
+ - Reuses js2coffee-legacy specs whenever possible (`specs/legacy/`).
  - The stringifier class should be able to take an AST and produce a string output with source maps.

-## Intentional deviations

-Some differences from legacy js2coffee are to be intended:

- - Postfix `if` statements will not be supported by default
- - ...

-[js2coffee/js2coffee]: https://github.com/js2coffee/js2coffee

 ## Thanks